janusmiracle/recommendations/README.md

-# Obtain-Track-Cover-Art-from-Spotify
+# Obtain-Track-Cover-Art-From-Spotify
-Obtains the cover art from tracks using Spotify API
+Obtains track cover art using Spotify API

 USE: